W Wailes Wailes and Strang

 Altered/extended: Southwater (1909-10 – with Godman)

 Gervase Wheeler (1824-89) was born in St Pancras, London, the son of a manufacturing goldsmith and jeweller, whose forebears are said to have come from Margate.
 He was a pupil of R C Carpenter, before working with A W N Pugin and the Cambridge Camden Society.
 By 1847 at the latest Wheeler had emigrated to New York and practised widely in New England, though he kept in touch with developments in architecture in Britain.
 His personal characteristics caused him problems during this period, notably a casual attitude to financial matters and a tendency to drop names and exaggerate his own importance.
 Wheeler’s entry in the Macmillan Encyclopedia of Architects suggests he returned to England in 1865, but the last confirmed reference to him in the USA is 1860 and he is to be found in 1861 living in Devon with his American wife, calling himself a fundholder and landed proprietor.
 Such abrupt changes seem to have been another difficult aspect of his personality and the pattern continues.
 By 1866 he was practising again as an architect in London and Margate, where in that year (KD/Kent) he was at 16 Hawley Street.
 His identified work was mundane, e g additions to a school in Margate in 1866 (B 24 p674) and his main address was in Kilburn until at least 1872 (Proc RIBA).
 Initially, he had some success and he became FRIBA in 1867.
 His main field of interest was housing – he wrote a book in the USA and another in 1872, The Choice of a Dwelling.
-He was asked to return for a fuller discussion of a paper on American domestic architecture he read at a meeting of the RIBA (Proc RIBA), but soon afterwards he was rebuked for allowing his name to be advertised and his membership lapsed in 1872, ostensibly because of his failure to pay his membership dues.
+He was asked to return for a fuller discussion of a paper on American domestic architecture he read at a meeting of the RIBA (Proc RIBA), but soon afterwards he was rebuked for breaching professional etiquette by allowing his name to be advertised and his membership lapsed in 1872, ostensibly because of his failure to pay his membership dues.
 The entry on him in the Macmillan Encyclopedia assumes he died shortly afterwards, but in fact he moved with his large family to Hove.
 In 1874 and 1878 he had an office at 1 Church Road there (KD/S).
-Thereafter, it is likely that he retired, maintaining a modest practice for a while – in 1883 he gave his home address only in a list of architects that otherwise gave professional addresses (BA 19 2 February 1883 p I).
+Thereafter, it is likely that he retired, maintaining a modest practice for a while – in 1883 he gave his home address only in a list of architects that otherwise gave professional addresses (bound into BAL copy of BA 19 2 February 1883 p I).
 He moved several times within Brighton and Hove before his death and the addresses in various editions of KD/S suggest that his fortunes fluctuated.

 Lit: BAL Biog file; R E Tribert: Gervase Wheeler: Mid-Nineteenth Century British Architect in America, unpublished thesis, University of Pennsylvania, 1988